PauMateo/GCED-UPC-AP2-CineBus/README.md

 pip3 install -r requirements.txt
 ```

-Optionally, exclusifly for user's view, we reccommend to dowload the file ... .
+Optionally, exclusifly for user's view, we reccommend to dowload the file `map_pointer.png` in the same directory where to run the program.
 It does not affect execution of the program.

 ## Usage
 **Things to consider:**
 - Currently, this project is exclusively confined to the city of Barcelona, some functionallities will not work outside Barcelona.
+- The user interface is made in English, but the language of the Billboard it's in _spanish_.
+Therefore, all the names and search methods require to use the film names, cinemas names... in spanish.